What to Know Before Living in an RV?

 Adventure is Around Every Corner

 I think one of our favorite things about living on the road is that every turn brings something new.
-One week we could be in a city full of the best food and then a few days later be in a town that has remarkable scenery.
+One week we could be in a city full of the best food and then a few days later in a town with remarkable scenery.

 We love that nothing stays the same and you can find adventure around every single corner.
 Every new place you visit you meet new people, try new foods and explore brand new areas, and it will always be one of our favorite things.

 That hour-long blazing hot shower you take in your sticks and bricks home is typically not going to happen in an RV.
 While a long shower is a perfect end to a long day, we have learned that if we have to sacrifice long showers to see the world it is a sacrifice we are willing to make.